mbaytas/MAVA337Labs/README.md

-# Labs for "MAVA 337 Introduction to Programming for Design"
+# Labs and Assignments for "MAVA 337 Introduction to Programming for Design"

 This repository contains the material for the lab sessions and project assignments for our "MAVA 337 Introduction to Programming for Design" course.